woocommerce/woocommerce-android/docs/feature-flags.md

 }
 ```

-Once a feature is ready for release, you can remove the feature flag and the old code path.
+Once a feature is ready for release, **please remove the feature flag** and the old code path.